bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     ('MATLAB', 50)
     ('Python', 100)

-You can construct a dictionary with curly brackets, commas between the key, value pairs, and colons separating the key and value:
+You can construct a dictionary with curly brackets, commas between the key
+|--| value pairs, and colons separating the key and value:

 .. nbplot::